Top Lab Assistant Interview Questions with Example Answers [2022]

 • - Description of work ethic

-• Question Overview: This is a good question to ask because it gives you an idea of what the lab assistant values in their work environment.
-You may want to choose a candidate who is motivated by the same things that are important to you.
-The answer to this question will also tell you how the candidate will perform in your laboratory.
+• Question Overview: This is a good question to ask because it gives you an idea of what the lab assistant's job will be like.
+You may want to choose a candidate who is interested in the same tasks that you want them to do.
+The answer to this question will also tell you the level of responsibility that the candidate is looking for in their job.

 What the interviewer is looking for: